 The breast MRI, located at the Saint Francis Breast Center, is a dedicated MRI used solely for breasts.
-The equipment and software used for this breast MRI were specifically selected by Saint Francis radiologists for our patients.
+The equipment and software used for this breast MRI were specifically selected by Saint Francis radiologists

 - Patients recently diagnosed with breast cancer

 - Patients with challenging mammograms

 - The ability to find certain abnormalities earlier

 - Better surgical planning for those already diagnosed with breast cancer